 There are a few things that I was not anticipating when I considered my adult life.
 Among them: I didn’t think, ever, that I’d end up living in Maine.
 I would never have imagined that my career would involve the two words Face and Book.
 And I certainly did not think, as a plump child raised primarily on carbohydrates and my mother’s chicken cutlets, that I would ever, in my whole life, consider bread to be a treat.

 But here we are.
 I am a grown-ass woman.
 I pay bills.
 I buy my own airplane tickets.
 I’m responsible for the care and well-being of a large animal.
 And I so rarely eat things as simple and splendid as dinner rolls that their promised presence on the Thanksgiving table practically moves me to tears.
 ROLLS.
 I CAN EAT ROLLS.
-Specifically, homemade no knead dinner rolls.
+Specifically, homemade no knead dinner rolls, kaiser rolls, bread rolls, anything rolls when it comes to homemade.
 That’s right.
 THERE WILL BE ROLLS.

 These, as rolls go, are as simple and splendid as they get.
 They don’t require any fussy laboring, they can be made ahead of time and, if you’re anything like me, they can quietly and quickly (and unexpectedly) become the most important thing on the whole table (MUST GET TO ROLLS.
 AND BUTTER.)